jitsi/jibri/README.md

 Edit `/etc/jitsi/jicofo/jicofo.conf`, set the appropriate MUC to look for the Jibri Controllers.
-This should be the same MUC as is referenced in jibri's `config.json` file.
+This should be the same MUC as is referenced in jibri's `jibri.conf` file.
 Restart Jicofo after setting this property.
 It's also suggested to set the pending-timeout to 90 seconds, to allow the Jibri some time to start up before being marked as failed.